Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 > BOSH will construct configuration files for the packages and commence running the software (called "job templates")

-Job templates are where we configure Monit processes, which in turn runs processes, which in turn results in a running system (of Zookeeper or Concourse or whatever our deployment is designed for).
+Job templates are where we configure Monit processes, which in turn runs processes, which in turn results in a running system (of ZooKeeper, Concourse, or whatever our deployment is designed for).
 Job templates also configure the processes, describe how to start a process, and how to stop a process.

 First, let's finish tying up the story of Monit processes.